 A. Yes.
 There will be 50 parking spaces in two lots (there are currently 12).
 There is also overflow parking at the ECLC and gym for large evening events in the Program Room.

-A. Virtually everyone, directly and indirectly.
-The new Library will be a central place that fosters cultural awareness, personal intellectual discovery, and social interaction.
-Where young children are introduced to the joy of reading.
-Where older kids develop lifelong skills to succeed in school, their future careers, and in life.
-Where business people can access software programs and data, use a study room to make calls, host a meeting.
-Where adults can borrow the book they've been wanting to read (in-hand or downloaded); participate in a cultural activity or hands-on, how-to class; to get up and out of the house to read the paper or a magazine; and to meet friends over a cup of coffee in a friendly, everyone's-welcome place.
+A. Virtually everyone in Barrington, directly and indirectly.
+The new Library and Community Center will be a central place (it is very nearly the geographical center of Barrington) where all Barrington residents are welcome and can come or gather for activities that foster friendships, cultural awareness, personal intellectual discovery, and social interaction - all of what sociologists call social capital that builds social infrastructure or community resiliency (or gently blends a group of individuals into a functioning and caring community).
+It will continue to be a place where young children are introduced to the joy of reading and learning; where older kids develop lifelong skills needed to succeed in school, their future careers and in life; where business people can access software programs and data, use a study room to make calls, host a meeting; where adults can borrow the book they've been wanting to read (in-hand or downloaded); where anyone can participate in a cultural activity or hands-on, how-to class; to get up and out of the house to read the paper or a magazine or to meet friends over a cup of coffee in a friendly, all-are-welcome place.
 The Barrington Library staff will be able to continue to go the extra mile to offer an extraordinary range of helpful services, from technical instruction for the digitally challenged, tax forms and boating licenses, to help with job applications or tracking down special book requests.

 The new Library also will benefit the town as a whole by providing a valuable asset that will make Barrington more appealing as a great place to live and work, by increasing the value of our homes − and as a hub of citizen interaction to encourage a stronger sense of community.

-The Library has become a community center.
-Our older residents, teens and many groups, for instance, have no place to meet.
+The Library where they exist around the world has become a center for the community and can serve as a community center IF it has the required space and facilities.
+In our town's current library our older residents, teens and many interest-focused groups, for instance, have no place to meet.
 A larger building is necessary to ensure that our Library will be able to keep pace with the community’s changing needs and interests for decades to come.

 Occasionally we also hear “I don't use the Library because I can afford to purchase my own books, or "I can get information on my own computer.
 So why should I support it?”
 But consider families with children, seniors on fixed incomes, self-employed or our many local small business owners and others who want to stretch their budgets.
 These are neighbors and friends who may prefer to borrow rather than buy a book or movie, read newspapers or magazines for free instead of signing up for costly subscriptions, or to save a bundle by using the computers at the Library.
+By supporting the proposed Barrington Public Library and Community Center you can in a simple altruistic fashion support others in our community including your children and future generations.
 Others may simply want to reduce their carbon footprint; to save a few trees and limit the stuff that ends up in the land fill.
 The public library is the original recycling center and as it transforms, it is transforming communities!

 Please contact us if you have any questions or comments about our fundraising drive or project plan.
 We enjoy hearing community feedback.